Exploring unsupervised top tagging using Bayesian inference: Discussion and outlook

 Along this manuscript we have explored Bayesian inference techniques through two different mixture models to unsupervisedly recognize top quark jets from QCD jets.
 In one model (Sec.~\ref{sec:A3t}), we have used as the observed variable the normalized third coefficient $\tilde A_3$ (Eq.~\ref{eq:AtildeDef}) of the Fourier transform of the angular distributions of the tracks around the center of the jet, and proposed for its PDF a different Beta distribution for each of the classes (top and QCD).
 For the other model (Sec.~\ref{sec:tau32}), we have used as the observed variable the $N$-subjettiness ratio $\tau_3 / \tau_2$, and proposed for its PDF a different Gamma distribution for each of the classes.
 The inference procedure has been carried out using Stochastic Variational Inference which has the virtue of being fast and reliable, at the price of obtaining the Maximum A Posteriori (MAP) instead of the full posterior.

 We find that the results for the Fourier framework, which has the advantage of a pure geometrical interpretation based on the 3-pronged nature of top jets, are subpar, the main reasons being that the $\tilde A_3$ variable has poor discriminating power and that the modelling of its PDF through a Beta distribution is not entirely satisfactory.
 An alternative framework that keeps the purely geometrical interpretation would be to consider a mixture model in which the tracks of the jet are sampled either from three overlapping Normal distributions or from one Normal distribution.
 Such an analysis seems appealing and it could have very challenging and promising approaches.
+For instance, the top has three final decays, but they are not all on equal conditions.
+Meaning that one could study and understand how this information --which is robust and from first principles-- could be included in the likelihood to take better profit of it.
+In addition, it would be challenging to include in the likelihood that the three Normal distributions have different orientation in each event.
+On the other hand, the modelling for the QCD jet could also have some subtleties and going beyond a simple Normal could provide some advantages that should be studied.

-On the other hand, using the $N$-subjettiness ratio $\tau_3 / \tau_2$ variable yields considerably better results.
+The results in this work using the $N$-subjettiness ratio $\tau_3 / \tau_2$ variable are considerably better than those in the Fourier framework.
 The PDF for the top quark class is captured well through the propose Gamma distribution.
 Although the PDF for $\tau_3 / \tau_2$ in the QCD class is not well reproduced, still the tagger is satisfactory with an AUC $\sim 0.80-0.81$ and an accuracy of about $0.69-0.75$ for samples with top-quark fraction ranging from 10\% to 90\%.
 Moreover, the model also infers the total fraction of top-quark in the sample with very good agreement to the true value (see Fig.~\ref{fig:pi0vsptrue}).